 Finding assistance

-If you live in the Canberra region and feel that you are experiencing relationship difficulties, you can contact Strategic Psychology to arrange to see a psychologist.
-We can assist you in reconnecting with your partner and learning strategies to strengthen your relationship.
+If you live in Canberra and feel that you are experiencing relationship difficulties, you can contact Strategic Psychology to arrange to see a psychologist.
+We can assist you to reconnect with your partner and learn strategies to strengthen your relationship.

 No referral is required in order to see one of our psychologists, however, you can contact your GP for a referral under Medicare (if eligible) to receive a rebate on services provided.